 We've all also experienced a static electricity shock from the discharge of an electric charge imbalance between one object to another caused by friction between two different materials.

-Translating basic electrical engineering properties of resistance, capacitance and inductance addressed in small circuit boards or crossover filters to relatively long cables is too simplistic.
-That would be like saying all violins sound the same because the strings on all of them are the same length.
-In the case of a Stradivarius violin, the resonance of the body of the violin is a big factor in determining how it sounds when played.
-There are mechanical resonances in cables too and memory effects besides the shielding, electric field strength, signal transmission distortion, impedance changes at terminations and many other attributes that will affect how one cable sounds compared to another especially if you challenge a cable in a state of the art system with music with a larger frequency and dynamic range.
-However they will make a difference even in a basic Hi-Fi system.
+Translating basic electrical engineering properties of resistance, capacitance and inductance is too simplistic.
+Additionally there are mechanical resonances, electric field strength, memory effects, signal transmission distortion, shielding, impedance changes along a cable and at terminations and many other attributes that will affect how one cable sounds compared to another especially if you challenge a cable in a state of the art system with music with a larger frequency and dynamic range.

 With the potential permutations of analog/digital interconnects, speaker, and power cables available from many manufacturers, on-line research as a means to pick cables is a bit of a hit or miss affair.
-How many paint swatches are needed to choose a paint color - and even then - after painting the wall did it turn out looking like the paint chip sample?
-Just because a cable works well in one situation doesn't mean it will necessarily work well in another as cables interact with the complex reactive impedance of components, room acoustics, and preferences.
+Just because a cable works well in one situation doesn't mean it will necessarily work well in another as cables interact with the complex reactive impedance of components.
+Room acoustics and personal preferences come into play.

-High quality cables take longer to manufacture under much more tightly controlled conditions using more expensive materials and more sophisticated manufacturing methods.
-Higher level cables are made in much smaller batches.
+High quality cables use more expensive materials, take longer to manufacture under much more tightly controlled conditions, and are made in much smaller batches.

 There is no hard rule but generally the cable budget allowance should be in proportion to the performance capability of the components.
-A $500 consumer grade receiver is likely tuned to sound best with the performance characteristics of low cost cables and high resolution cables may reveal the limitations of the equipment.
-The converse is also true, using $50 speaker cables on $5,000 is unlikely to make the speakers sound their best.
+A $500 consumer grade receiver is likely tuned for lower cost cables and high resolution cables may reveal the limitations of the equipment.
+Using $50 speaker cables on $5,000 loudspeakers is unlikely to make them sound their best.